Research Project Descriptions

 Project Goals:

-One goal of this project is to create a micromachined actively controlled valve that is capable of operating reliably at very low temperatures (≈20K), and provides large flow area variation.
-Such a valve will be used on future NASA missions that require cooling with high-degree temperature stability and small-temperature gradients.
-Another goal of this project is to incorporate the valve technology into a low-power, drug-delivery device.
-Valve regulation offers size and power decreases over pump dosing of medication.
-This is particularly true for high-volume intrathecal drugs.
-Valve-based, drug-delivery systems with integrated sensors will allow patients a portable delivery solution that offers several improvements on current implantable technology.
+The goal of this project is to create a micromachined actively controlled valve that is capable of operating reliably at very low temperatures (≈ 20K), and provides large flow area variation.
+Such a valve will be used on future NASA missions that require cooling of large optical structures, instrument chambers, and propellant storages with high degree of temperature stability and small temperature gradients.

 Title: Vacuum and Hermetic Packaging of MEMS Using Solder